Royal Anthropological Institute of Great Britain and Ireland: RAI events

 From time to time, the RAI runs lectures, workshops and other special events on topical issues.
 Its International Festivals of Ethnographic Film, run every two years in partnership with UK universities and other hosts, are a recognised part of the international ethnographic film calendar.
 Competitions for the Film Prizes attract entries from film-makers throughout the world.

 Fellowship

 The RAI is composed of Members and Fellows.
 Individuals seeking full Fellowship status are usually required to be proposed by current Fellows who personally know the candidate.
-Fellowship of the Institute is primarily, though not exclusively, for persons who have professional, academic involvement or an interest in the study of humankind or the social sciences.
+Fellowship of the Institute is primarily, though not exclusively, for persons who have a professional, academic involvement or an interest in the study of humankind or the social sciences.
 Fellows are elected by the RAI Council.
 The post-nominal letters FRAI denote Fellowship.

 The RAI has approximately 1800 Fellows and Members.

 Presidents

 The President of the RAI were generally elected for a two-year period: